CodexLink/chips.omp.json/README.md

    > Preferences.
 Most themes IMO are somewhat clusterred, which provides no spaces or respect from these segment themselves since they are interconnected from one another.

-2. The prompt feels too slow...
+2. The prompt feels quite slow...

    > There are two verdicts. [a] The data being queued from the both local (which is 'git', it parses your branch and repo state, note that I did not use **posh-git** in this theme, see FAQ #5.
 In terms of being slow, see this [FAQ entry](https://ohmyposh.dev/docs/faq#the-prompt-is-slow-delay-in-showing-the-prompt-between-commands).) and from remote (via HTTP, queueing Wakatime stats (if possible)).
 And your powershell (`pwsh`) version (You need to upgrade as upstream as possible).
 The figure below shows the debug output just from typing `oh-my-posh debug`.